-As Christian home educators, we would do well—in fact we can do no less, than to apply Bunyan’s maxim to our educational enterprise.
-There is a wide array of resources available to assist us in our endeavor.
+As Christian home educators, we would do well—in fact we can do no less—than to apply Bunyan’s maxim to our educational enterprise.
+We have a wide array of resources available to assist us in our endeavor.
 For each and every subject we include in our curriculum, there are dozens and dozens of vendors peddling their homeschool helps.
 We homeschoolers have created an industry, and I, for one, am glad that so many businesses are developing resources for our use.
-However, in the midst of so many available resources we are susceptible to forgetting Bunyan’s advice of keeping first things first.
+However, in the midst of so many available resources, we are susceptible to forgetting Bunyan’s advice of keeping first things first.

 If Christians begin at the beginning, we will remember that we are a people of the book, and not just any book.
 In the midst of all the choices, there is actually only one choice, for only one book contains all the books that were breathed by God himself.
 To apply John Bunyan’s advice to our situation, “You can study more books than the Bible after you have studied the Bible, but you cannot study more than the Bible until you have studied the Bible.”
 The Christian homeschool curriculum will contain more titles on the reading list than just the Bible, but it must begin there, lest it no longer qualify as Christian.